johnnymetz/ddtrace-celery-gevent-bug/README.md

 DJANGO_SETTINGS_MODULE=mysite.settings ddtrace-run celery -A remix.celery.app worker --pool=gevent --loglevel=info
 # ModuleNotFoundError: No module named 'mysite'
 ```

+Definition of done: the celery worker starts and can successfully process tasks.
+You can trigger a task via the `./manage.py runscript script` command.

 ## Other run configurations that work